Overview of Nebraska Taxes

 Nebraska Property Tax

 Thinking about buying a home in Nebraska?
 Here’s something you might want to keep in mind: Nebraska has some of the highest property tax rates of any U.S. state.
-The average effective property tax rate in Nebraska is 1.88%, which ranks as the sixth highest rate in the country.
+The average effective property tax rate in Nebraska is 1.61%, which ranks among the 10 most burdensome states in the country when it comes to real estate taxes.

-In many of Nebraska’s largest counties, however, the rate is even higher, exceeding 2% in some places.
+In Nebraska’s largest counties, however, rates can occasionally exceed 2%.
 But if you are looking to buy a home in Nebraska, regardless of property taxes, check out our mortgage guide for information about rates and getting a mortgage in the Cornhusker State.
-Below, we will take a look at those county rates, and review the property tax rules every Nebraska homeowner should know.

 How Nebraska Property Taxes Work

 Property taxes in Nebraska can be paid in two installments.
-In most of the state, the first half must be paid by May 1st, the second half by September 1st.
-In Sarpy, Lancaster and Douglas counties, the dates are April 1st and August 1st.
+In most of the state, the first half must be paid by May 1 and the second half by Sept.
+1. In Sarpy, Lancaster and Douglas counties, though, the dates are April 1 and Aug.
+1.

 Taxes are calculated based on the market value of your home.
-County assessors determine market value annually, as of January 1st of each year.
-Residential property is assessed to 100% of market value, which means assessed value should equal the amount you could get by selling your home on the market.
+County assessors determine market value annually, as of Jan.
+1 of each year.
+Residential property is assessed to at or near 100% of market value, which means assessed value should just about equal the amount you could get by selling your home on the market.

 Homeowners who disagree with their property assessment can protest to the County Board of Equalization.
 If that protest does not produce a satisfactory result, they can then file an appeal with the Nebraska Tax Equalization and Review Commission.